johnshearing/beemocracy/BeemocracyMina.md

           * But each solicitation is linked by a hardware wallet to a scout's anonymous reputation, history, rank, and all the other solicitations associated with a scout's wallet.
             * This means that jurors can find out a lot of relevant information about a solicitation's author without knowing the scout's identity.
             * This gives Mina governance the benefits of KYC without the problems.
-        * The scout associated with a digital signature might be an individual, a group of people, an organizations such as an exchange, or even an artificial intelligence - there is no way to know.
+        * The scout associated with a digital signature might be an individual, a group of people, an organization such as an exchange, or even an artificial intelligence - there is no way to know.
           * Who or what is the actual identity behind a solicitation's signature is not as important as the information presented in the solicitation.
           * This is because if it is determined that the solicitation misrepresents the facts then this will negatively impact the reputation invested in the digital signature.
           * So no matter if the scout is an individual, an organization, or an AI, the incentive is to provide accurate information.